 Dry skin is more than just itching, flaking, and really scaly legs paired with your favorite shorts.
 Dry skin can make fine lines and wrinkles look more pronounced.
-It can lead to acne, because your sebaceous glands aren’t balanced.
-And your skin needs moisture to be able to protect itself from the environmental aggressors its exposed to every day.
+It can lead to acne because your sebaceous glands aren’t balanced.
+And your skin needs moisture to be able to protect itself from the environmental aggressors it is exposed to every day.

 All that to say that dry skin is a serious skin problem.
 And what’s more, it’s all-too-common.
 But with the right skincare routine filled with all the right ingredients, you have more than just hope for better skin days – you have an arsenal to fight back.